one-step-behind/photopainter-cropper-converter/README.md

 - **Converted BMP** images are saved to `cropped_landscape|cropped_portrait/dithered` next to your originals.
 - **Converted Real-color BMP** images are saved to `cropped_landscape|cropped_portrait/dithered/device/[acep|spectra6]` next to your originals.

-## Why JPG first, then BMP?
+## Why all these steps?

-I tested direct BMP export that follows the device format, but the images looked a bit **flat**.
-The official Waveshare converter applies **dithering** and other processing, and it **looks a lot better on the PhotoPainter**.
+Using the direct BMP export that follows the device format by using the suggested 6-/7-color palette rendering the images look a bit **flat** on the device, somehow like a vintage filter.
+This app applies **dithering** and **color mapping** and the result **looks a lot better** on the PhotoPainter device.

-Using this app does the following:
+This app does the following:

-1. Scale and Crop with export to **JPG 800×480 / 480x800**.
+1. **Scale and Crop.**
+   In the first step, the app exports to **JPG 800×480** (landscape) or **480x800** (portrait) by setting the direction in the app.
-2. Convert JPG → **24-bit BMP** using the internal converter.
+2. **Convert JPG → 24-bit BMP**.
+   In the second step the image will be dithered with the Floyd-Steinberg dithering algorithm and saved in a subfolder.
-3. Convert 24-bit BMP → Real world ePaper Screen RGB with color map from epdoptimize
+3. **Convert 24-bit BMP → Real world ePaper Screen RGB**.
+   For the final 24-bit BMP device format, it uses part of a Gist by **@quark-zju** with color maps from [epdoptimize](https://github.com/Utzel-Butzel/epdoptimize).
+It provides way better color/tonal results on the 6- and 7-color panels than a plain BMP export by the original Waveshare converter.

 ## Samples and Outputs included